This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 Note:

-You can use this package only when your index type is CONTEXT
+You can use this package only when your index type is CONTEXT.
+This package does not support the CTXCAT index type.

 This feature is useful for refining queries.
 You can identify the following words: